SleepyBandit/RedditRecap/README.md

 <!-- DESCRIPTION/ -->

 A daily computer generated podcast that takes the top Today I Learned (TIL) posts from Reddit and reads them to you.
-This was created mostly for personal use, but I've published the podcast for free for everyone who care to enjoy it.
+This was created mostly for personal use, but I've published the podcast for free for everyone who cares to enjoy it.

-Feel free to find links to the podcast on itunes or the xml feed itself at the [TIL Reddit Recap Site](http://sleepybandit.github.io/RedditRecap/) or get direct access to the feed [here](http://sleepybandit.github.io/RedditRecap/TILRedditRecapFeed.xml)
+Feel free to find links to the podcast on itunes or a link to the [XML Feed file](http://sleepybandit.github.io/RedditRecap/TILRedditRecapFeed.xml) itself at the [TIL Reddit Recap Site](http://sleepybandit.github.io/RedditRecap/)

 <!-- /DESCRIPTION -->